Palo Alto Cortex Xpanse Alternative: Comparison With Attaxion

 The highest tier available in the public pricing is “Business” with 360 assets for $9,490/year, and for everything above that you’ll need to contact sales.

-In the Business and Enterprise tiers, you get free personal onboarding, with Attaxion representatives helping you to set up, integrate, and use the platform.
+For all tiers, you get free personal onboarding, with Attaxion representatives helping you to set up, integrate, and use the platform.

 How They Compare